FabianIDE/sports-wheelchair-project/INSTALLATION.md

 Power up and connect to your Raspberry Pi in the way you prefer (i.e. over SSH or connect it to a monitor)

+##### Install python requirements
-Then install the requirements as listed in the requirements.txt file through its terminal
+Install the requirements as listed in the requirements.txt file through its terminal

 On Mac:
 ```bash